sciZer0/7/v/README.md

 <h1>5 &nbspVoting System</h1>

-The Vote blockchain operates based on direct vote by token holders — meaning, it has a decentralized governance.
+The Vote blockchain operates based on direct vote by token holders — meaning, it has an extremely-decentralized governance.

 This is a DAO-style blockchain leveraging all benefits and all the best practices of DAOs.